davidlmorton/autoencoders-are-cool/README.md

 # autoencoders-are-cool
-An exploration of Autoencoders and other Deep Learning Topics
+An Exploration of Autoencoders and other Deep Learning Topics